martinapons/martinapons.github.io/_pages/about.md

   - /about.html
 ---

 Hey there!
-I’m a third-year Ph.D.
+I’m a fourth-year Ph.D.
 Candidate in Economics at the University of Bern.
+I am visiting the MIT economics department during the 2023-2024 academic year.
 My research interests are in quantile methods and panel data econometrics.

 ## Work in Progress